heesookiim/C-Design-Lab/README.md

 Overall plan:
 - Friday 4/14: get more data
-- Monday 4/17: start to implement "get_keypoints.py"
+- Monday 4/17: start to implement 'get_keypoints.py'

 ### 4/13/2023
 - Re-trained the rcnn model with an additional 2000 iterations, totaling 5000 iterations.
 - Captured 12 videos to increase the number of images available for annotation and training.
 - Extracted each frame from the videos and selected the unblurred images.
-- Organized the selected images into the "frame_pre_annotated" folder.
+- Organized the selected images into the 'frame_pre_annotated' folder.
 ![image](https://user-images.githubusercontent.com/107389219/231892593-ce0d5069-a658-4fc7-ab00-a2602eec9099.png)